yuanqing-zhang/yuanqing-zhang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm currently a master student at [Zhejiang University](http://www.zju.edu.cn/english/), advised by Prof. [Xiaowei Zhou](http://xzhou.me).
-Before that, I received my Bachelor degree in the CS Department, [Zhejiang University](http://www.zju.edu.cn/english/) in July 2020.
+Before that, I received my bachelor's degree in the CS Department, [Zhejiang University](http://www.zju.edu.cn/english/) in July 2020.

 My research interest lies at the intersection of computer vision and computer graphics.
 I am particularly excited about neural rendering, 3D reconstruction, novel view synthesis, and differentiable rendering problems.